Get help managing your chronic pain with our Pain Management Resource Center in MyBlue.

 Everyone feels pain.
 It’s your body’s way of telling you something is wrong.
 For most people, once an injury heals, they stop hurting.
 But 1 in 12 Americans live with chronic pain so bad that it prevents them from doing daily activities.

 What makes chronic pain different

-Chronic pain often develops one of two different ways: from acute pain that doesn’t heal or from an illness.
-Despite treatment, the pain doesn’t go away when it’s supposed to.
-It might not even feel like ‘pain’ and can feel:
+Chronic pain is defined as pain that lasts longer than six months.
+It often develops one of two different ways: from an injury that doesn't heal or from an illness or disease.
+Despite treatment, the pain doesn't go away when it's supposed to.
+It might not even feel like 'pain' and can feel:

 What starts as a local issue can start to affect other parts of your life and may cause fatigue, sleeplessness, depression, anxiety or impaired motor function.